Melbourne: Australia's Cultural Capital | CoraTravels

 Food & drinks

 Coffee: Local neighborhood coffee, locals know every good spot in their area.
+Melbourne's world-renowned coffee culture and diverse culinary scene make it one of the best places to visit for foodies in the Southern Hemisphere.
 Dim Sum: Authentic Chinese cuisine, locals eat this regularly.
 Local Cafes: Neighborhood establishments, locals eat here daily.
 Ethnic Cuisine: Authentic international food, locals know every neighborhood's specialties.
 Local Markets: Fresh produce and local specialties, locals shop here regularly.

 Cultural insights